Miller's Smorgasbord

-Miller's Smorgasbord is an American buffet restaurant located in Ronks, Pennsylvania that primarily serves Pennsylvania Dutch comfort food.
+Miller's Smorgasbord is an American buffet restaurant located in Ronks, Pennsylvania, that primarily serves Pennsylvania Dutch comfort food.

 History

-In 1929 Enos Miller opened a gas station and automobile repair shop on Lincoln Highway East in Ronks, Pennsylvania.
-Anna Miller, wife of Enos, sold home cooked food to customers and became renowned for her Pennsylvania Dutch cuisine.
+In 1929, Enos Miller opened a gas station and automobile repair shop on Lincoln Highway East in Ronks, Pennsylvania.
+Anna Miller, wife of Enos, sold home-cooked food to customers and became renowned for her Pennsylvania Dutch cuisine.
 The food side of the business became so successful that the Millers expanded it into the repair shop's space.
-The business was sold to employees Beatrice and Thomas Strauss in 1948 by the Millers.
-In 1957 the restaurant would receive its current name "Miller’s Smorgasbord."
+The Millers sold it to employees Beatrice and Thomas Strauss in 1948.
+In 1957, the restaurant received its current name.

-Miller's Smorgasbord and a number of associated retail establishments were listed for sale in 2014.

 Food

-Miller's primarily serves Pennsylvania Dutch comfort foods.
+Miller's Smorgasbord primarily serves Pennsylvania Dutch comfort foods.

 Shoppes at Miller's

 The Shoppes at Miller's is a shopping center associated with Miller's Smorgasbord.

 Awards and recognition

-In 2024 Miller's Smorgasbord was ranked the #3 buffet in the country by USA Today, competitor Shady Maple Smorgasbord was ranked #1.
+In 2024, Miller's Smorgasbord was ranked the number-three buffet in the country by USA Today; competitor Shady Maple Smorgasbord was ranked number one.